littlecraft/littlecraft.github.io/_drafts/amplifier.md

 {% include image_full.html imageurl="/images/posts/amp/Peavey.jpg" title="Peavey Solo" caption="Peavey Solo Amplifier in need of some love" %}

-It had a broken potentiometer for the aux volume control, that was rattling around inside of the enclosure.
+It had a broken potentiometer for the aux volume control that was rattling around inside of the enclosure.
 But that'd be an easy fix with a through-hole 50K pot soldered back on to the main board, and off to the races we go!

 {% include image_full.html imageurl="/images/posts/amp/Broken-pot.jpg" title="Sad Pot" caption="Sad pot" %}